Extreme Nomads’ Sports and Outdoors Guide to Pak Nam Pran

-Just 3 hours south of Bangkok, this little village, nestled between the Pranburi river estuary and a protected mangrove forest, is becoming a destination of choice for a rising number of nomads looking for a mix of peace, wind, and sports.
+Just 3 hours south of Bangkok, this little village, nestled between the Pranburi river estuary and a protected mangrove forest, is becoming a destination of choice for a rising number of nomads looking for a mix of peace, wind, and outdoor sports.

 Pak Nam Pran’s best season is from November to April when the latitude’s heat gets cooled down by monsoon and thermal winds.
 It’s a much more laid-back alternative to the bigger and busier resort city of Hua Hin, 30 km north.

-Pak Nam Pran offers amazing conditions for kitesurfing, paragliding and stand-up paddle, and should also satisfy wakeboarders, cyclists and hikers.
+Pak Nam Pran offers amazing conditions for kitesurfing, paragliding and stand-up paddling, and should also satisfy wakeboarders, cyclists and hikers.
 The vibe among the local adventurers and digital nomads is very friendly and the locals are a true joy to be around.

-Best Sports In Pak Nam Pran
+Best Extreme Sports & Outdoor Adventures in Pak Nam Pran

 Kitesurfing in Pak Nam Pran